The Elizabeth Stuart Fund for Graduate Education

 Instructions on Applying for an Application Fee Waiver through the Elizabeth Stuart Fund for Graduate Education:

 Students who are planning to apply for the Microbiology Ph.D. program and would like to be considered for a waiver are required to apply to the Microbiology Ph.D. program using the Graduate School’s secure online application system.
 Do not pay the application fee when you submit your application.
-To be considered for the fee waiver, the application must be received by December 1 and the application must include a 150-word statement of need.
+To be considered for the fee waiver, the application must be received by December 1 and the application must include a 150-word statement of need as a separate pdf document, clearly labeled as "Statement of Need" submitted under the "Program Specific Material" section.

 The application materials will be reviewed by the Microbiology Admissions Committee, and short-listed candidates will be interviewed by faculty and student members of the Microbiology Graduate Program.